 It is because Secure Boot is enabled on the new laptop.
 The way my bootable USB is created requires turning off the Secure Boot.
 So, if you face a similar issue, disable the secure boot on your laptop.

-Each laptop has different BIOS settings to do it; please follow the steps that are applicable for your laptop model to disable secure boot.
+Each laptop has different BIOS settings; please follow the steps applicable to your laptop model to disable secure boot.

 Once I disabled the secure boot, I could boot the Windows 11 installation from USB.
 But during the hard disk detection, I got this error.
 For some time, I really thought that the new laptop did not come with a hard disk.

-To overcome these issues, we need to change the storage controller type (SATA Operation).
+We need to change the storage controller type (SATA Operation) to overcome these issues.
 Windows 10 or 11 installation process will not detect the hard disk if the controller type is set to RAID On.

 Do we really need RAID settings?
-If you think it is better to have, then you need to download the RAID controller driver from the Dell manufacturer and load the drivers while doing the installation.
+If you think it is better to have, you need to download the RAID controller driver from the Dell manufacturer and load the drivers while installing.

-I didn’t use this method, so I can’t provide any further steps/information regarding this.
+I didn’t use this method, so I can’t provide further steps/information.

 As a quick solution, we can change the SATA Operation type to ACHI.

 Under the Storage option, you will find ‘SATA/NVMe Opertation’ in the Dell laptop BIOS.
 You can visit the Dell BIOS by pressing F2 while booting the computer.
-Your laptop model and brand may have different options to navigate to these BIOS settings, make sure to check them first.
+Your laptop model and brand may have different options to navigate to these BIOS settings; check them first.